 A decision on enrolling in the UBC/Sun Life plan should be made prior to retirement.
 If you do not enrol in the UBC/Sun Life insurance within 31 days of retirement, you cannot enrol at a later date.
 If at any time you cancel your UBC/Sun Life Extended Health insurance, this decision is not reversible, and you will NOT be able to re-enrol in the UBC plan in the future.

 The high cost of prescription drugs is one of the most significant financial risks individuals face as they age.
-The UBC/Sun Life plan, unlike the Johnson and RTO plans, does not have a separate annual limit on reimbursement for prescription drugs (though there is the lifetime limit of \$200,000 on reimbursements).
-The UBC/Sun life plan also includes broad coverage of a wide range of medical expenses for a reasonable price.
+The UBC/Sun Life plan, unlike the Johnson and RTOERO plans, does not have an annual limit on reimbursement for prescription drugs (though there is the lifetime limit of \$200,000 on reimbursements).

+The UBC/Sun life plan also includes coverage of a wide range of medical expenses.
+It is less expensive than other extended health insurance plans.
 For these reasons, many individuals will choose this insurance.